satellaviewer/xsys-blog/_posts/2023-06-24-system-intro.md

 ---
 tags: story
-name: "The Desert of Doors"
+title: "The Desert of Doors"
 ---

 This story starts with you.
 You and a door.